Technical Architecture

 Arbitration:

-for 8004-based marketplaces, Bardiel can act as a dispute oracle wired into escrow/settlement contracts.
+For 8004-based marketplaces, Bardiel can act as a dispute oracle wired into escrow and settlement contracts.

-Use this page when you are designing 8004-compatible agents, registries, or markets that want Cortensor-backed trust without reimplementing proof logic.
+Use this page when you are designing 8004-compatible agents, registries, or markets that want Cortensor-backed trust without reimplementing proof logic themselves.

 Per-call metrics: